 HCPL is where you can make things happen!

-HCPL's Maker Central is dedicated to the ideas that the tools that drive 21st-century innovation and invention should be accessible to all, and that the imagination and the urge to create are the strongest motivations for learning new skills.
+HCPL's Maker Central is dedicated to the idea that the tools driving 21st-century innovation and invention should be accessible to all.
+Imagination and the urge to create are the strongest motivations for learning new skills.

-We currently have nine maker labs and one digital media lab in operation with plans to open new maker labs in other regions of the county to make the maker experience available to a wider range of Harris County residents.
+We currently have ten maker labs and one digital media lab operating with plans to open additional maker labs throughout Harris County libraries.
+These provisions assist in extending the maker experience to every community we serve.

 Go to Create @ HCPL for more ways to make at HCPL.